jep-project/jep-cmake/README.md

 * Parser for CMake files.
 * Builds dictionary of user functions and macros.
-* Code completion of commands (built-in and user functions and macros), still limited to currently edited file.
+* Code completion of commands (built-in and user functions and macros), currently from all modules (import not evaluated) and local file.

 ## Upcoming features and feature ideas